Document

 Capital gain tax under section 112A will be levied only if the below-mentioned conditions are fulfilled:

-2. The securities should be long-term capital assets i.e. having more than 1 year of holding.
+• The securities should be long-term capital assets i.e. should have been held for more than 12 months.

 What is the Grandfathering Clause in Section 112A?